harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq.md

 seurat_obj_filt_singlets <- subset(seurat_obj_filt_singlets, cells = cells_to_keep)
 ```

+#### filtering with manually set thresholds
-One can then apply additional manual filters that typically used.
+Beyond what outliers may have been removed with the *MAD* approach, one can then apply additional manual filters that typically used.

 ``` r
 seurat_obj_filt_singlets_posthocfilt <- subset(seurat_obj_filt_singlets,subset = nFeature_RNA > 200 & nCount_RNA > 500 & percent.mt < 5)